Happy Thanksgiving everyone! Are you looking forward with excited anticipation to see the relatives this holiday season?

 Let’s say you hate visiting your parents or in-laws.
 As a result, you dread spending the weekend, the day, or let’s face it, just four hours with them.

 The way to make this dreadful experience useful is to notice your experience as it’s happening.
-Notice it rather than fight the feelings you are having or acting on them willy-nilly.
+Notice it rather than fighting the feelings you are having or acting on them willy-nilly.

 As you engage in the exercise, you will be detaching yourself from the experience a tiny bit.
 And therefore, giving yourself more of a chance to control what you do with your body in response to the negative stimuli around you and coming at you.
 Slowly but surely, it will build characteristics that make you a “better” person.